5th March 2021

-Our Catering team will be offering a reduced range of meals in the form of a ‘grab bag’ please look on our website under ‘Parents’ for updated menus for the Autumn Term.
+Our Catering team will be offering a reduced range of meals, please look on our website under ‘Parents’ for updated menus for the Autumn Term.
 Please be reminded that all children in Reception and Key Stage 1 will receive a meal funded by the Government, children should not bring a packed lunch.

 Children in Key Stage 2 (years 3,4,5,6) can choose to bring a packed lunch or have a school meal, but the meal pattern must be the same for the whole week.
 All school meals MUST be paid for in ADVANCE every Monday via the schoolmoney App.

 If you require a Breakfast Club (free) place you will need to provide evidence of your work (and work pattern) or college place and days you attend and complete a form from the school office.

 If you have requested an After School Club place (£3.50 per day) you will receive a form to complete and confirmation of your child’s place will be via text message.

 After school activities will not be available until after Easter at the earliest.
 We will let you know as soon as we have worked out a timetable.

 I hope that you and your households remain well but just in case, a reminder that a key system of control for schools is to minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID -19) symptoms, or who have someone in their household who does, do not attend school.
 If anyone in your household is displaying symptoms of COVID-19 please do not send your son/daughter into school.
 Please contact school to notify us of your child’s absence before 9am.